dejlek/itl/README.md

 - **rune** - Represents a glyph in a written language.
 A rune has an optional encoding.
 - **bitset** - Represents a finite set of zero-sized objects.
-A bitset has a size indicating the number of bytes required to represent the universe and a set of named values which must be unsigned integers.
+A bitset has a size indicating the number of bits required to represent the universe and a set of named values which must be unsigned integers.
   The names and values should be unique.
 The universal is the union of values which may be computed using bit-wise OR.
 A bitset value